-3.2.3 SANGEETHA SARAMRUTHA
+11.3 SANGEETHA SARAMRUTHA

 Sangeetha Saramrutha written is Sanskrit by king Tulaja stands foremost among the lakshanagrandhas written during the modern period.
-King Tulaja was a Mahratta rules who ruled over Tanjore from 1728-36 A.D. also known as Takkoji the work dealt with both the practical and theoretical aspects of Music.
-He was adept on the sciences of medicine, astrology, Mantra, Dharma etc.
+King Tulaja was a Mahratta ruler who ruled over Tanjore from 1728-36 A.D. also known as Tukkoji the work dealt with both the practical and theoretical aspects of Music.
+He was adept in the sciences of medicine, astrology, Mantra, Dharma etc.